Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Testing Results

 \section{Testing Results}

-We validate our proposed method by performing Monte-Carlo simulations.
-The start and goal poses $x_s^i$, $y_s^i$, $x_g^i$ and $y_g^i$ were randomly sampled from a uniform distribution in the range $[-1000, 1000]$.
-Similarly, $\psi_s^i$, $\psi_g^i$, and $\psi_w^i$ were uniformly sampled in the range [0, $2\pi$].
+We validated our proposed method by performing Monte Carlo simulations.
+The start and goal poses $x_s^i$, $y_s^i$, $x_g^i$, and $y_g^i$ were randomly sampled from a uniform distribution in the range $[-1000, 1000]$ m.
+Similarly, $\psi_s^i$, $\psi_g^i$, and $\psi_w^i$ were uniformly sampled in the range [0, $2\pi$) rad.
 Additionally, the wind speed $V_w$ was randomly sampled in the range $[1, 15]$ m/s, and the turning radius $R_0$ was sampled in the range $[10,1000]$ m.
 The UAV airspeed was set as $V_a = 20$ m/s throughout all tests.
 Fig.~\ref{fig:three graphs} shows six randomly sampled trajectories.

-The average run-time over $10,000$ sampled parameters for Bang-Straight-Bang trajectories on a 3.40 GHz CPU was $1.4224$ ms with a standard deviation of $8.006 \times 10^{-5}$ ms as compared to the baseline method, where two analytical solves and two numerical solves were iterated over, and the shortest path length selected \cite{techy2009}.
+The average run-time over $10,000$ sampled parameters for BSB trajectories on a 3.40 GHz CPU was $1.4224$ ms with a standard deviation of $8.006 \times 10^{-5}$ ms as compared to the baseline method, where two analytical methods and two numerical methods were iterated over, and the minimum-time path was selected \cite{techy2009}.
 This baseline method had an average solve time of $2.2711$ ms with a standard deviation of $2.97077 \times 10^{-5}$ ms. The testing results yielded a 37.4\% improvement over the baseline method, and the P value for the single tail difference between the two means is well less than $0.0001$.
-We found that 91.73\% of the 10,000 cases satisfy the $d > 4R_0$ condition mentioned in Section \ref{sec:method}, which determines the optimal trajectories are of type Bang-Straight-Bang.
+We found that 91.73\% of the 10,000 cases satisfy the $d > 4R_0$ condition mentioned in Section \ref{sec:method}, which determines the optimal trajectories are of type BSB.

-Table \ref{table:distribution1} shows the distribution of the Bang-Straight-Bang trajectories for the $10,000$ runs, and the optimal candidate trajectory types are evenly spread out at approximately $25\%$.
+Table \ref{table:distribution1} shows the distribution of the BSB trajectories for the $10,000$ runs, and the optimal candidate trajectory types are evenly spread out at approximately $25\%$.
 The distribution for the quadrant pairs of the tests within the Dubins decision table can be seen in Table \ref{table:distribution}.
 The overall distribution of trajectories within a specific block for the $10,000$ randomly sampled cases was also somewhat equivalent, showing full coverage of the testing domain.

 We also visualize and compare the distributions of the optimal trajectory types for Dubins and trochoidal paths over various conditions in Fig.~\ref{fig:four graphs}.
 For these figures, $V_a = 20$ m/s, $V_w = 12.65$ m/s, $\psi_w = 0.322$ rad, and $R_0 = 70$ m.
 Fig.~\ref{fig:four graphs}\subref{fig:psi_dubins} shows the optimal Dubins trajectories, where the wind is ignored, for $x_s^i=0$, $y_s^i=0$, $x_g^i=470$ and $y_g^i=0$, and the initial and goal angles $\psi_s^i$ and $\psi_g^i$ are sampled from [$-\pi, \pi$].
 The distribution of the trajectory types for wind cases can be seen in Fig.~\ref{fig:psi_wind}, depicting a shift in the decision boundaries for the wind cases.
 Similarly, start and goal angles were held constant at $\psi_s^i = {\pi}/{4}$ and $\psi_g^i = {3\pi}/{4}$ and the start and goal positions were sampled from a range of $[-1000,1000]$ m with the same $R_0$ and $V_w$ as mentioned above.
 The distribution for Dubins trajectories (ignoring the wind) can be seen in Fig.~\ref{fig:states_dubins}, whereas the distribution of trochoidal trajectories can be seen in Fig.~\ref{fig:states_wind}.
 The white hole in the center indicates states that do not satisfy the $d>4R_0$ condition and thus have not been included in the plot.
 The shift in trajectory type distributions from the effects of wind shows why the same switching functions from \cite{shkel2001} cannot be used directly for choosing the optimal trajectories.